 Battlecoin Difficulty Chart

-The Battlecoin difficulty chart provides the current Battlecoin difficulty (BCX diff) target as well as a historical data graph visualizing Battlecoin mining difficulty chart values with BCX difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Battlecoin difficulty chart plots the Battlecoin difficulty target over time and the current Battlecoin difficulty (BCX diff) target.
+Including a historical data graph visualizing BCX mining difficulty chart values with Battlecoin difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Battlecoin Difficulty Increase

-The Battlecoin difficulty adjustment levels are calculated using the daily difficulty average data points in the Battlecoin difficulty graph.
+The Battlecoin difficulty data levels are calculated using the daily difficulty average data points in the Battlecoin difficulty graph.

 Battlecoin Difficulty History for the Last 120 Days

 |Date||Battlecoin Difficulty Level|

 |No difficulty data for the last 120 days|

 Battlecoin mining difficulty determines how difficult it will be to mine the next block and this is why it is referred to as the difficulty of Battlecoin mining.

 Battlecoin difficulty is a measure of how many hashes (statistically) must be generated to find a valid solution to solve the next Battlecoin block and earn the mining reward.